leterDieu/Stellarity-mcoc/docs/items/armor/hallowed_armor.md

 </div>

 ## Obtaining
-Pieces of Hallowed Armor have a 33% chance to generate in any Chest found inside [End Cities](../../structures/end_city.md), except for the ones on Ships.
-It has an additional 36% chance to have random enchantments.

-Each piece of Hallowed Armor can also be crafted at the [Altar of The Accursed](../../mechanics/altar_of_the_accursed.md), using 4/8/7/5 [Hallowed Ingots](../materials/hallowed_ingot.md).
+Each piece of Hallowed Armor can also be crafted at the [Altar of The Accursed](../../mechanics/altar_of_the_accursed.md), using 4 [Hallowed Ingots](../materials/hallowed_ingot.md), 1 [Enderite Smithing Template](../materials/enderite_smithing_template.md), and the respective netherite armor piece.

 ## Set Bonus
 Equipping full set of Hallowed armor will start a 20 seconds countdown.
 After reaching 0, player will get a buff - **Holy Protection**.
 Upon taking <u>ANY</u> damage, Holy Protection will set all incoming damage to 0 for next 5 seconds, as well as making player immune to all forms of knockback.
 Additionally, player will get Fire Protection and Water Breathing for next 8 seconds, as well as a short boost to Movement Speed that decays over timespan of 6 seconds.

-This dodge has a cooldown of another 16 seconds.
+This dodge has a cooldown of another 20 seconds.
 The initial 20 seconds is reapplied only when player takes off Hallowed Armor.

 <figure markdown>
   ![Holy Protection](../../assets/armor/hallowed/dodge.png){ align=right width="400vw" .border }